ember-fastboot/fastboot-website/markdown/docs/user-guide.md

 On `POST`, `PUT` and `PATCH` request you will probably be interested in the body of the request.
-You can access the `body` of the request via `fastboot.request` in the `fastboot` service, but only of you setup a middleware to extract the body of the request in your express server.
+You can access the `body` of the request via `fastboot.request` in the `fastboot` service, but only if you setup a middleware to extract the body of the request in your express server.

 You can use `body-parser` and `fastboot-express-middleware` and to create an in-repo addon that contains a middleware.